RosettaCommons/documentation/application_documentation/interface-analyzer.md

 -   -pack\_separated (bool) - repack the exposed interfaces when calculating binding energy?
 Usually a good idea.
 -   -add\_regular\_scores\_to\_scorefile (bool) - performs a regular score12 score operation in addition to the InterfaceAnalyzer operations.
 Useful so that you don't have to combine scorefiles from score.cc or your original protocol.
 If you do not use this option, you may get extra fields full of zeroes in your scorefile.
 -   -use\_jobname (bool) - if using tracer output, this turns the tracer name into the name of the job.
 If you run this code on 50 inputs, the tracer name will change to match the input, labeling each line of output with the input to which it applies.
 Not relevant if not using tracer output.
 -   -use\_resfile (bool) - warns the protocol to watch for the existence of a resfile if it is supposed to do any packing steps.
-(This is normally signealed by the existance of the -resfile flag, but here the underlying InterfaceAnalyzerMover is not intended to use -resfile under normal circumstances, so a separate flag is needed.
+(This is normally signaled by the existence of the -resfile flag, but here the underlying InterfaceAnalyzerMover is not intended to use -resfile under normal circumstances, so a separate flag is needed.
 You can still pass the resfile with -resfile.)
 Note that resfile commands indicating design are ignored; InterfaceAnalzyer does repacking ONLY.
 -   -score:weights weightsfile - weight set for the scorefunction, defaults to Score12
 -   -score:patch patchfile - patch file for the scorefunction, defaults to Score12
 -   -pose\_metrics::inter\_group\_neighbors\_cutoff (real) - If using the multichain constructor (the -fixedchains option), this controls how far apart neighbors are detected - a residue is at the interface if it is within X angstroms of a residue in the other group; I think distances are determined by the nbr\_atom position, which the residue params file defines as usually c-beta.
 Defaults to 10 Angstroms.